Lieutenant River

 The Lieutenant River is a 3.7 mi tidal river located in Old Lyme, Connecticut.
 It joins the Connecticut River in the estuary, just above the point where that river flows into Long Island Sound.

 The river has a public boat launch and is a popular fishing spot.

 The Lieutenant River is popular among artists and photographers.
 A number of American impressionist artists, including Childe Hassam, painted views of the river while staying at the Florence Griswold House in Old Lyme.

 The Florence Griswold Museum was designed with windows that have sweeping views of the Lieutenant River.

+Historic sites

+There are three historic archeological sites associated with the Lieutenant River on the National Register of Historic Places: